IBM/nz-lab/docs/nz-01-NPS-CLI.md

 # Command Line Interface

+## 1 Objectives

 In this lab will explore the IBM Netezza Performance Server command line (CLI).
 The CLI will be our primary interface to execute the labs in the workshop.

-## NPS and Tricks on Using the Netezza Performance Server Virtual Machines
+## 2 Lab Environment

+The lab system will be a virtual machine running on Virtual Box.
+Please see the document on how to install the NPS Virtual Machine for your workstation (Windows or Mac OS).

 The Netezza Performance Server is designed and fine-tuned for specific Cloud Pak for Data System hardware or Netezza Performance Service server on Cloud.
 In order to demonstrate the system in a virtualized environment, some adaptations were made on the virtual machines.
 To ensure the labs run smoothly, we have listed some pointers for using the VMs:

 After pausing the virtual machines, nz services need to be restarted.
 In the case that the VMs were paused (the host operating system went into sleep or hibernation modes, the images were paused in VMware Workstation,,, etc).
 To continue using the VMs, run the following commands in the prompt of the Host image.

-!!! abstract "Input"
+=== "Input"
-    ```bash
+    ```
     nzstop
     nzstart
     ```

-## Lab Environment

-The lab system will be a virtual machine running on Virtual Box.
-Please see the document on how to install the NPS Virtual Machine for your workstation (Windows or Mac OS).

-## Connect to the Netezza Performance Server
+## 3 Connect to the Netezza Performance Server

 Use the following information on how to connect to the lab system.
 There are two options to access the command line:

 1. Login to the VM directly and use the terminal application available inside the VM.
 2. Local terminal application on your workstation.

-### Login to NPS Command Line using the Virtual Machine GUI
+### 3.1 Login to NPS Command Line using the Virtual Machine GUI

 After getting the VM running (see the document on how to install the VM) login as follows:

-Login as the `nz` user by clicking in the VM and select the `nz` user:
+1. Login as the `nz` user by clicking in the VM and select the `nz` user:

 ![NZ](nz-images/nz-01-NPS-CLI/media/nz-logon.png)

-At the password prompt enter : `nz` and click Sign In
+2. At the password prompt enter : `nz` and click Sign In

 ![NZ](nz-images/nz-01-NPS-CLI/media/nz-password.png)

-Once you are signed in you can right-click the desktop and select "Open Terminal"
+3. Once you are signed in you can right-click the desktop and select "Open Terminal"

 ![NZ](nz-images/nz-01-NPS-CLI/media/nz-desktop.png)

-Start NPS if not already started as follows:
+4. Start NPS if not already started as follows:

-!!! abstract "Input"
+=== "Input"
-    ```bash
+    ```
     nzstate
     nzstart
     nzstate
     ```

 ![NZ](nz-images/nz-01-NPS-CLI/media/nz-start.png)

 You are now ready to proceed to the next section of the lab.

-### Login to NPS Command Line for Mac Users
+#### 3.1.1 Login to NPS Command Line for Mac Users

 From your Mac OSX system, open the terminal application (or another terminal application like iTerm2).